Baryon-baryon, meson-meson, and meson-baryon interactions in nonrelativistic QCD: Exotic color configurations in pNRQCD at NLO

 The $ASA$ and $SAA$ potentials are related to those of $AAS$ via the permutations described above.
 As in the meson-meson and meson-baryon cases, the sum of all color factors is identical for each of the different color states.

-As in the $\overline{Q}Q\overline{Q}Q$ case, products of two color-singlet baryons are not linearly independent from the basis tensors described above, and it is convenient to consider an overcomplete set of operators in which they are included.
+As in the $\overline{Q}Q\overline{Q}Q$ case, products of two color-singlet {\ (or two color-adjoint)} baryons are not linearly independent from the basis tensors described above, and it is convenient to consider an overcomplete set of operators in which {\ color-singlet products} are included.
 The LO and NLO potentials for products of two color-singlet baryons, defined by the color tensor

 exhibit the same remarkable cancellation of all van der Waals potentials seen above,

 Therefore, a product state of two color-singlet baryons is an exact eigenstate of the pNRQCD Hamiltonian at LO and NLO.
 The question of whether bound hexaquark states exist is whether or not this eigenstate is the ground state with these quantum numbers.